 Students majoring in math or statistics or those wishing to take additional statistics courses.

 Deep learning is a new and very fast moving field, and many of the knowledge is contained in freely available research articles and other articles shared freely on the internet.
-As of today, there is also no nice textbook available that would be suitable as a textbook for this course.
+As of today, there is also no nice textbook available that would suit the structure of this course.

 Thus, I will link free resources, including internet articles and research articles that are relevant for the course.
 The book suggestions are recommendations but not requirements.
 I will not use any chapters directly for this course, but you can use them as a personal reference.